 An on-line service manual.
-We believe that VR could eventually become an efficient means for training service personnel and an interactive service manual.
-Service manuals could be disseminated in the form of VRML environments, which can be viewed and interacted with on a PC based "fish-tank" VR system.
-In order to provide a combination of interactive, virtual training and a hands-on experience, augmented reality (AR) based systems might become necessary.
-Especially in larger and more complex vehicles, such as aircrafts and submarines, because it seems to be increasingly difficult to build mental maps of VEs presented on desktop systems and transfer those into the real environment.
+We believe that VR could eventually become an efficient means for training service personnel and creating an interactive service manual.
+Service manuals could be disseminated in the form of VRML environments, which can be viewed and interacted with on a PC based "fishtank" VR system.
+However, augmented reality based systems might be necessary, especially in larger and more complex vehicles, such as aircrafts and submarines.